TransPennine Route Upgrade nearly halfway to apprentice target

 “But the part I have enjoyed the most is the networking; speaking with people from across such a large project every day has allowed me to learn so much.”

-Bethany Draper, TRU Commercial Apprentice based in and York said: “I was accepted into two Russell Group universities but If I were to have gone to university, I would have been in a lot of debt.”
+Bethany Draper, TRU Commercial Apprentice based in Leeds and said: “I was accepted into two Russell Group universities but If I were to have gone to university, I would have been in a lot of debt.”

 “Financial independence is a key part of choosing an apprenticeship.
 With expanded work experience in an office or site , you have a better start to your career than other students.”